 We have also developed some interesting statistics to convey the environmental impact of campus energy use.
 For example, UB energy use is responsible for pumping 250,000 tons of carbon dioxide, a greenhouse gas, into the atmosphere each year.
 One of our faculty members calculated that we would have to plant fifty-four square miles of trees to remove that amount of carbon dioxide from the atmosphere.
 Luckily, campus energy conservation efforts are a more practical remedy and have already reduced our annual carbon dioxide emissions by 50,000 tons-no small amount!
+An effective energy awareness program must target and reach different campus constituencies, especially the top-level administration and the maintenance staff.
+It is equally important to address the wider campus community and suggest practical steps that students, faculty, and staff can take to help the conservation effort.
+Computers are a case in point.

-TQM should mean doing a better job implementing energy policies (not abandoning them).
+■QM should mean doing a better job implementing energy policies (not abandoning them).